(AKA, “centers”, “hubs”, “stickers”) — Record Labels are the circle thing in the middle of your record.

-GGR pricing includes BASIC LABELS.
+GGR pricing includes BLACK AND WHITE LABELS.

 You can upgrade your label art (additional charges apply) if you can’t make something work in the colors listed above.